-PubSub+ Self-Contained Connectors
+PubSub+ Self-Managed Connectors

 In many cases, external data is not always available in a form that is compatible for an event-driven architecture.
 Things like databases, filesystems, and SaaS applications need to be event-enabled to integrate with your event-driven architecture and connect to PubSub+ event brokers.
 For example: